dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 }
 ```

-Then, in the reactive block that sets `pieData`,
+Then, in the reactive block that sets/updates `data`,
 add a call to `transitionArcs()` at the very end,
 so that it runs whenever the data changes.